dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/goto.md

 ## Goto Definition to New Column

-Another feature of HBuilderX is `Go to definition to column`.
+Another feature of HBuilderX is `Goto definition to column`.

 `ctrl+alt+left click`, you can open the defined code on the other side for easy viewing.